the-abed/skill-swap-app/README.md

 # SkillSwap – A Local Skill Exchange Platform

 ## Project Theme

 **SkillSwap** is an interactive platform for individuals to offer, learn, and trade skills within their local area.
-Whether it’s guitar lessons, language exchange, coding help, or yoga training — users can browse listings, rate experiences, and connect with local skill providers.
+Whether it’s Quran learning, language exchange, coding help, or fitness training — users can browse listings, rate experiences, and connect with local skill providers.

 This platform aims to **foster community learning, skill-sharing, and local networking** in a seamless and user-friendly way.